N0NsTr3s/SearchANDGraph/README.md

 - **Modular Design**: Clean, maintainable code structure
 - **Comprehensive Logging**: Detailed logging for debugging and monitoring

+## Security Scanning (CI)

+This repository includes a GitHub Actions security pipeline using **CodeQL** for code scanning and **Dependency Review** for pull requests.

+- CodeQL runs on pushes/PRs to the default branches and on a weekly schedule.
+- Dependency Review runs on pull requests to flag risky dependency changes.

 ## Project Structure

 ```